Aliases for RPS6KA5 Gene

 GeneCards Summary for RPS6KA5 Gene

 RPS6KA5 (Ribosomal Protein S6 Kinase A5) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Immune System.
+Among its related pathways are cGMP-PKG signaling pathway and Bladder cancer.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is AKT1.

 UniProtKB/Swiss-Prot for RPS6KA5 Gene